TomCarr/GetCongruentBranches/README.md

   <img src="images/Congruent_4.png" width="300"/>
   <img src="images/Congruent_4b.png" width="300"/>
 </div>
 These trees are still used for estimating the length of the subtending branch nonetheless.
+As such, that branch has a length of 0.75 (0.5 in the congruent, and 1 in the incongruent).
+You can see what is going on in the information tree too.